Sequence Of Development

 Biological Development: From Zygote to Adult

-Biological development, arguably the most intricate form of sequential development, is a breathtaking journey beginning with a single cell—the zygote.
+Biological development, arguably the most layered form of sequential development, is a breathtaking journey beginning with a single cell—the zygote.
 This cell, formed through the fusion of sperm and egg, undergoes a series of precisely orchestrated steps:

 4. Aging and Senescence: The final stage of biological development encompasses aging and senescence.
 Cellular processes gradually slow down, and the organism's ability to repair damage declines.
 While aging is a natural process, the rate and manifestation of senescence vary significantly based on genetic predisposition, lifestyle factors, and environmental exposures.